tugsem/Leaderboard/README.md

 ### Setup

--Copy the clone address or download as a zip into your local folder.
+-Copy the clone address (https://github.com/tugsem/Leaderboard) or download as a zip into your local folder.
+- Open your terminal and cd into the folder.

 ### Install

+- Install npm
--Install npm
+- Run npm start

 ### Usage